deven-sitapara/ai-property-manager-voice-line/final/knowledge.md

 # Knowledge

 ## QnA

 - Can we use ElevenLabs?
 A: Yes, we can use ElevenLabs to generate a custom voice for the AI assistant.

+- Can we use Vapi to generate a custom voice for the AI assistant?
+A: Yes, we can use Vapi to generate a custom voice for the AI assistant.

+- Can we use Vapi to generate a custom voice for the AI assistant?
+A: Yes, we can use Vapi to generate a custom voice for the AI assistant.